This is the twenty-third in a series of reviews of the best dive resort locations around the world. In this post, the focus is Sri Lanka.

 - SS Worcestershire: Moratuwa, depth: 50-57 meters (167-190 feet), British merchant naval vessel sunk by a German mine in 1917, sits upright with collapsed hull and bridge, soft, whip and black corals, sea fans, snappers, fusiliers, Napoleon wrasses, big-eye and giant trevallies, giant sweetlips, tech level

-- SS Rangoon: Unawatuna, depth 27-32 meters (90-115 feet), steam ship sunk in 1872 in front of Galle Fort, upright with masts intact, snappers, rabbitfish, trevallies, experienced level
+- SS Rangoon: Unawatuna, depth 27-32 meters (90-115 feet), a steam ship sunk in 1872 in front of Galle Fort, upright with masts intact, snappers, rabbitfish, trevallies, experienced level

 Selected East Coast Wrecks